scarborough-courtney/ohimanual/tutorials/toolbox_manual/regional_file_system.md

 ## Regional Evaluation File System
-Within the github folder is a folder called ohi-[country] (for example: ohi-china for the OHI China regional) which is the repository created by the OHI team from which the regional evaluation will be conducted.
+Within the github folder is a folder called ohi-[assessment] (for example: ohi-china for the OHI China regional) which is the repository created by the OHI team from which the regional evaluation will be conducted.

 ![alt text](zfig_assessment_location.png)